Iterative Fixed-Point Conversion in Simulink

 specifying fixed-point data types in a Simulink® model.
 The tool collects range data for model objects

 based on simulation, derived, or design ranges.
 In the

-Iterative Fixed-Point Conversion workflow, the
+Iterative Fixed-Point Conversion

 To convert your model to fixed point, follow the steps in Iterative Fixed-Point Conversion Using the Fixed-Point Tool.
 For an example of the complete conversion process, see Convert Floating-Point Model to Fixed Point.